FAQ for the Class of 2019

 To help us get to know you better, we are asking you to write a letter to your Perspectives instructor.
 In this letter you should introduce yourself to your professor.
 Some things it might be helpful to share include information about where you are from, your family, your interests, and circumstances or events that have influenced who you are and what is important to you personally or academically.

-You should also include information about your own sense of humor, and how you use humor in your life.
+You should also include information about your own perspectives on adventure, and share any adventures you have experienced in your life.
 In doing so, we ask that you make connections between your ideas and experiences and at least three of the texts included in the common reading.
-There are several ways you might accomplish this task: 1) You can use the humor theories presented in the book in order to analyze your sense of humor and compare it to the humor used by authors in the book, 2) You can identify key passages from readings that sparked your interest, and discuss the significance or importance of the passages to you, 3) You can consider one of the questions posed in the introductions to the readings.
-For instance, you might discuss a time in your life when you used humor to address serious, emotionally charged topics.
-Or, you might discuss the role humor plays in your relationships with others.
+There are several ways you might accomplish this task: 1) You can use the adventure theories presented in the book in order to analyze your adventures and compare it to those used by authors in the book, 2) You can identify key passages from readings that sparked your interest, and discuss the significance or importance of the passages to you, 3) You can consider one of the questions posed in the introductions to the readings, and discuss or expand upon the topic of adventure.
+Or, you might discuss the role adventure plays in your relationships with others.
 Any of these topics will make a suitable starting point for your letter.

 Why does Susquehanna University have a common reading program?